NatureServe/nested-hexagon-framework/README.md

 - nhf_summary_hexes_l1_actual - The unioned geometries of the nhf_wheels layer grouped by the nhf_summary_hexes_l1_id.
 This is considered the "actual shape" of the nhf_summary_hexes_l1 geometries.

-NHF_Extensions.mxd can be used to visualize the geodatabase layers.
+NHF_Extensions.mapx can be used to visualize the geodatabase layers.

-NHF_Extensions_wm.mxd is the same map, but projected to web mercator.
+NHF_Extensions_wm.mapx is the same map, but projected to web mercator.
 It is intended to give an idea of how data will look through a web map.

 # License #